sanskrit/raw_etexts_english/blogs/manasataramgini/2005-03-21_from-the-paratrishikha-section-of-the-rudra-yamala.md

 +++
-title = "From the parAtrIshikhA section of the rudraxa0yAmala"
+title = "From the parAtrIshikhA section of the rudra yAmala"

 +++
 In the Hindu world view ritual and philosophy are intimately linked.